 Charge Interruption Recovery

-This way, we could obtain a good read on how efficiently the individual models worked over extended periods of time.
-We also timed how long it took for each one to charge our 6,000 mAh portable battery packs, so we had that data to compare as well.
+We set each one in full sun for thirty minutes to test the panels and noted how much charge the phone received.
+This way, we could obtain a good read on how efficiently the individual models worked over extended periods.
+We also timed how long it took each one to charge our 10,000 mAh portable battery packs, so we also had that data to compare.
 In general, this size battery can charge an iPhone from 0 to 100% about two times.

+We found a broad range in the ability to charge batteries.
 This considerable variability is due to the extensive range in output power of the contenders we tested.
-21W is four times as powerful as a 5W device, so it makes sense that panels like the BigBlue earned a 9 out of 10, the highest in our testing.
-In this test, the BigBlue outperformed all by charging our external battery pack the fastest.
-The Instapark Mercury 10W held its own among the 15W and the 20W models.
+Twenty-one watts is four times as powerful as a 5W device, so it makes sense that panels like the BigBlue earned one of the highest in our testing.
+The Ryno-Tuff 21W also impressed us in this metric, especially considering its humble 21-watt capacity.
+This panel charged our phone 34% over the course of a 30 minute period.

 Multiple Device Charging Speed

 As you might guess, when tasked with the challenge of charging multiple devices at once, the more powerful models performed better than lower wattage models.
 Smaller panels such as the 5W and 7W models don't have the power to sustain two gadgets at once.
 If this is a priority for you, then select a panel with a higher wattage.
 Generally, our testing found lower watt models to be less capable in this metric than the higher watt devices that can charge two devices.

 The BigBlue, Anker 21, and SunJack were high scorers, as was the Goertek.
 As discussed above, the results show that models with higher wattage are more effective at charging multiple devices at once.
 We were impressed by the SunJack's overall power and efficiency in this metric.
 Panels with built-in battery packs also excel in this metric, with the Goertek holding its own.